 Established in 2004 as the East Arnhem Land Tourist Association, Tourism East Arnhem represents the interests of a broad community which seeks to leverage our strong environmental, cultural and adventure tourism assets.

-As a peak body, Tourism East Arnhem enjoy a positive relationship with key stakeholders including the our traditional owners, the Northern Territory and Federal Governments as well as supporting non-government organisations such as the Developing East Arnhem Limited (DEAL).
+As a peak body, Tourism East Arnhem enjoys a positive relationship with key stakeholders including traditional owners, the Northern Territory and Federal Governments as well as supporting non-government organisations such as the Developing East Arnhem Limited (DEAL).

 EALTA is working closely with its membership and strategic partners to implement a strategic vision which showcases our unique environmental, cultural and adventure tourism assets.